 Carla Marin, Bilingual Health Information Specialist

 Carla Marin has provided bilingual outreach and social services for several non-profit and public health organizations.
-She has worked for the Arlington Partnership for Affordable Housing, University of Delaware’s Infant Caregiver Project, the American Red Cross, and the Northern Virginia Family Service, among others.
+She has worked for the Arlington Partnership for Affordable Housing, University of Delaware’s Infant Caregiver Project, and the American Red Cross, among others.
 Carla earned a Bachelor of Arts in Psychology from Marymount University in Arlington, VA.
 She is certified in Mental Health First Aid and Tier One training from the Domestic Violence Network and is a graduate of the Leadership Arlington Young Professionals Program.
 Carla is fluent in Spanish.
 In her free time, she enjoys painting, volunteering, hiking, and spending time with family and friends.

 Karen Sampson, Health Information Specialist

 Karen Sampson Hoffman earned a Master of Arts in Communication from the State University of New York College at Brockport.
 Karen previously served as the Communications Manager for CHADD.
 She has worked as a reporter in Western New York and as the editor-in-charge of a weekly newspaper along Lake Ontario.
 She taught journalism at the State University of New York at Fredonia and later became Assistant Director of Campus Ministry at Fredonia Newman Center.
 Today, she has leadership roles with civic and social organizations in Maryland, while exploring the concept of modern-day village homesteading, with a large garden and pantry full of home-canned goods.

 Melanie Yu, Marketing Specialist

 Melanie Yu holds a Bachelor of Arts in Marketing from the University of Pittsburgh.
 Melanie has experience in digital marketing and has created an online presence for several companies, including Case Design/Remodeling, Hirshorn Zuckerman Design Group, DRFirst and Healthy Directions.
 She turned her photography hobby into a part-time wedding business and loves documenting a couple’s journey into their next big milestone in life.
 During wedding off-season, Melanie loves to explore the food scene, travel, and volunteer at the DC Central Kitchen and DC Food Bank.